Kuan2vn/Caro-Environment/readme.md

 To load the model saved state with a .pth file, you must first create a model with the same amount of layers and units per layer, then you can load the last model state with the function self.model.load_state_dict(torch.load(‘.pth’)).

-Finally, you can find example of training in DQN_FOR_GOMOKU_OOP.ipynb.
+Finally, you can find example of training in colab DQN_FOR_GOMOKU_OOP.ipynb.